Check out our world-class Ambassador Program

 Scaling

-Block decoupling and data-availability sampling allow for vertical scaling, while our unique separation of consensus and computation provide for horizontal scaling at log(n) overhead to executors.
+Block decoupling and data-availability sampling allow for vertical scaling, while our unique separation of consensus and computation provide for horizontal scaling at log(n) overhead to operators.

 based on Years of original r&d